AlfrescoArchive/alfresco-cloudformation-chef/README.md

 *Disclaimer:* This CloudFormation template is still in early development and should be considered for illustrative/educational purposes only.
 No warranty is expressed or implied.
 Improvements and any other contributions are encouraged and appreciated.

-Overview (TO UPDATE)
+Overview
 --------------------

-This template will instantiate a 2-node Alfresco cluster with the following capabilities:
+This template will instantiate a 2-node Alfresco cluster with 2 dedicated Index servers the following capabilities:
-* All Alfresco nodes will be placed inside a Virtual Private Cloud (VPC).
+* All Alfresco and Index nodes will be placed inside a Virtual Private Cloud (VPC).
 * An Elastic Load Balancer instance with "sticky" sessions based on the Tomcat JSESSIONID.
 * Shared S3 ContentStore
 * MySQL database on RDS instances.
-* Each Alfresco node will be in a separate Availability Zone.
+* Each Alfresco and Index node will be in a separate Availability Zone.
-* Auto-scaling roles that will add extra Alfresco nodes when certain performance thresholds are reached.
+* Auto-scaling roles that will add extra Alfresco and Index nodes when certain performance thresholds are reached.

-Basic Usage (TO UPDATE)
+Basic Usage
 -----------
+There are a number of tasks that you must complete as part of the deployment.
+Before launching the AWS CloudFormation template, you must:
+* Create an Amazon EC2 key pair
+The Amazon EC2 key pair provides SSH access to the instances created by the AWS CloudFormation template.
+If you already have a key pair you would like to use, you can skip this step.
+To create a key pair, use the instructions on https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html.

+* Accept terms to use the CentOS 7 AMI from the AWS Market

+Alfresco and its index servers use CentOS 7 as base operating systems for this environment.
+To be able to use the CentOS 7 AMI, accept the use conditions from this page (login to your AWS account): https://aws.amazon.com/marketplace/pp/B00O7WM7QW/ref=sp_mpg_product_title?ie=UTF8&sr=0-10
+Click Continue.
+You’ll then see the Launch on EC2 page.
+Finally, select the Manual Launch tab, and then click Accept Terms.

 * Launch the [AWS Console](http://aws.amazon.com/console/cloudformation)
 * Click *Create Stack*.